Occitan cross: History

 In 1986, Jean-Yves Royer (in Le Pays de Forcalquier) claims that the cross was originally from Provence but admits that Henri Rolland's theory was flawed and built around wrong dates.
 Royer concludes that Rolland possibly mistook the Occitan cross with that of Forcalquier.

 He draws evidence most notably from two crosses carved in the lid of a sarcophagus found in the small Alpes-de-Haute-Provence commune of Ganagobie.

-Air Toulouse adopted the Occitan cross as trademark until mid-1990s.
+Air Toulouse adopted the Occitan cross as trademark until the mid-1990s.

 Pierre Saliès in 1994 once again maintains that the cross is from Toulouse and is the fruit of successive local evolutions, possibly from the Jerusalem cross.

 Two years after, in L'Auta (#612), Jean Rocacher confirms that the Occitan cross "is first the own emblem of the old county of Venasque, later torn between the houses of Toulouse and Forcalquier."

 In 2000, Laurent Macé (in Les Comtes de Toulouse et leur entourage) claims that the Occitan cross became the counts' emblem after Raymond IV took part in the First Crusade.
 It would originate from Constantinople.

 Macé indicates that its pattern was first found in the Byzantine area and spread across Western Europe through Italy and Provence.
 The crosses of Venasque and Forcalquier would thus share the same origin, though one was not inspired by the other.

 Later in the same year, Bertran de la Farge (in La Croix occitane) locates the original Occitan cross somewhere in the marquisate of Provence, probably Venasque.
 He argues it could be a mixture of the Constantinople cross and the Coptic cross, which was brought to Provence by monks and maybe also through Saint Maurice.